Approach

 Initial evaluation should include assessment of the airway and consciousness level (Glasgow Coma Scale).
 On examination, the patient may be febrile (>38.5°C [101°F]) or hypothermic (<36.1°C [97°F]).[37]

 In neutropenic patients, haematogenous dissemination may result in a rash that can be maculopapular to nodular, and often erythematous.
-Chronic disseminated candidiasis usually involves the liver and spleen in patients recovering from neutropenia (often prolonged).
-Clinical features usually include fever, abnormal liver function tests (LFTs), and variable hepatosplenomegaly.
+Haemorrhagic rash with small-vessel vasculitis can also be seen.
+Involvement of different organs can also be identified by testing or imaging in acute disseminated candidiasis.
+Chronic disseminated candidiasis is a separate disseminated entity usually involving the liver and spleen in patients recovering from neutropenia (often prolonged).
+Clinical features usually include fever, abdominal pain, abnormal liver function tests (LFTs) - specifically elevated alkaline phosphatase - and variable hepatosplenomegaly with typical target abscesses known as ‘bull’s eye’ lesions on imaging.

 Initial tests

-Other baseline laboratory tests recommended in the setting of sepsis are an ABG, FBC (with differential), electrolytes, LFTs, coagulation studies (INR, PTT), serum glucose, creatinine, and urea.[25]
+Other baseline laboratory tests recommended in the setting of sepsis are an arterial blood gas, full blood count (with differential), electrolytes, liver function tests, coagulation studies (international normalised ratio, partial thromboplastin time), serum glucose, creatinine, and urea.[37]

 Imaging